 Angela H. Brown is a Ph.D. student studying modern and contemporary art.
 Her research interests include: the interplay of text, image, and voice in ephemeral artworks and popular media; the diagramming of industrial processes in relation to Indigenous and handmade construction in Puerto Rico and Mexico; and the queer cartographies that emerge (or remain furtive) as art, artists, and pedagogies circulate between Europe, Latin America, and the Caribbean, especially in the early 20th century.

-Angela received her B.A. in Art History from Vassar College, with a minor in French.
+Brown received her B.A. in art history from Vassar College, with a minor in French.
 Before joining the Department of Art and Archaeology, she worked as a writer and editor for art galleries, magazines, and independent publishers in New York, and continues to work with contemporary artists on research and text-based projects.
-In Spring/Fall 2020, Angela participated in MoMA’s Mellon-Marron Research Consortium.
+In Spring/Fall 2020, Brown participated in MoMA’s Mellon-Marron Research Consortium.